 Swiss Solidarity’s Emergency fund

-The first few hours and days after disaster strikes are crucial to getting aid to the people affected without delay.
-And this is precisely where our Emergency fund comes in, making it possible to deploy aid as quickly as possible and without red tape, often before a fundraising campaign can be launched.
+The first few hours and days after disaster strikes are crucial to getting aid to the people affected without delay, as is currently the case with the Ebola outbreak in Central Africa.
+This is precisely where our Emergency fund comes in, making it possible to deploy aid as quickly as possible and without red tape, often before a fundraising campaign can be launched.
 In the case of major events or disasters, we can save precious time and act immediately to provide effective support to those affected by the humanitarian crisis.

 Make a donation